ietf-wg-vcon/draft-ietf-vcon-cc-extension/draft-ietf-vcon-cc-extension.md

 ## JSON Notation

-TODO: remove this a reference VCON-CORE
+This document uses the same JSON notation that is used in [VCON-CORE].

-For the ease of documentation, the convention for [JSON] notation used in this document is copied from sections 1.1-1.5 of [JMAP].
+For the ease of documentation, the convention for JSON notation used in this document is copied from section 2.2 of [VCON-CORE].

-* Date - A string that MUST have the form of an [RFC3339] date string as defined for the Date type in section 1.4 of [JMAP].

 * "String" - a JSON string type

-* "UnsignedInt" - a positive JSON integer as defined in section 1.3 of [JMAP].

-* "UnsignedFloat" - a positive JSON floating point number containing a decimal point as defined in section 6 of [JSON].

-* "Mediatype" - A "String" value that MUST be of the following form as defined in section 5.1 of [MIME]: type "/" subtype

 * "A\[\]" and array of values of type A.